 - 1. Toilets to be checked for cleanliness and stock level twice per day, (mid-morning and mid-afternoon) and then cleaned thoroughly each night.
 Each check should be evidenced on the control sheet located in each toilet.
 Sufficient stock of paper towels, soap and toilet paper is paramount. - 2.
 Empty waste bins.
 Bins should be located both inside and outside of each toilet.
-Outside the door enabling exit to take place with the use of a paper towel which should be deposited in the bin located outside the toilet. - Clean all surfaces including desks/chairs with liquid detergent or proprietary disinfectant. - 4.
+Outside the door enabling exit to take place with the use of a paper towel which should be deposited in the bin located outside the toilet. - 3.
+Clean all surfaces including desks/chairs with liquid detergent or proprietary disinfectant. - 4.
 Vacuum floor. - 5.
 Mop hard floors with a disinfectant diluted to the manufacturer's recommendation. - 6.
 Wipe down all light switches and used plug sockets (taking extreme caution not to wet) and computer keyboards, mice and telephones. - 7.
 Spray all hard surfaces (as the cleaner leaves the room/building) with anti-viral liquid.
 This must include any key pads and/or locks. - 8.
 Particular attention should be given to high use areas, door handles, key pads, rails etc. These must be anti-viraled daily. - 9.
 Ensure the daily cleaning of communal equipment, photocopier, printer, franking machine etc. The cleaning of which should be done by the spraying of anti-viral onto a clean cloth and thoroughly wiping the high touch areas.
 Ensure hand sanitiser is placed next to each piece of communal kit with an appropriate notice for users to use the hand sanitiser both before and after each use. - 10.
-Each classroom must contain hand sanitiser, paper towels, gloves and wipes which should be replenished daily. - 11. the changing rooms at Hodge Howe should be cleaned and anti-viraled in preparation for adventure lessons.
-This needs to be done after each change in year group.
+Each classroom must contain hand sanitiser, paper towels, gloves and wipes which should be replenished daily.